GregAlt/SolarFinish/README.md

   -e ENHANCE, --enhance ENHANCE
                         contrast enhance min,max or no. 1 = no enhance, 5 =
                         probably too much.
+  -l DECONVOLUTION --deconvolution DECONVOLUTION
-  -c CROP, --crop CROP  final crop radius in solar radii.
+                        add Lucy-Richardson deconvolution to sharpen the disc as a pre-step before other adjustments -c CROP, --crop CROP  final crop radius in solar radii.
 Or no -r ROTATE, --rotate ROTATE
                         rotation in degrees